Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors

 \section{Abstract}

-Emerging deep-learning-based lens library pre‑training (LensLib-PT) pipeline offers a new avenue for blind lens aberration correction by training a universal neural network, demonstrating strong capability in handling diverse unknown optical degradations.
-This work proposes the OmniLens++ framework, which resolves two challenges that hinder the generalization ability of existing pipelines: the difficulty of scaling data and the absence of prior guidance characterizing optical degradation.
-To improve data scalability, we expand the design specifications to increase the degradation diversity of the lens source, and we sample a more uniform distribution by quantifying the spatial-variation patterns and severity of optical degradation.
-In terms of model design, to leverage the Point Spread Functions (PSFs), which intuitively describe optical degradation, as guidance in a blind paradigm, we propose the Latent PSF Representation (LPR).
-The VQVAE framework is introduced to learn latent features of LensLib's PSFs, which is assisted by modeling the optical degradation process to constrain the learning of degradation priors.
-Experiments on diverse aberrations of real-world lenses and synthetic LensLib show that OmniLens++ exhibits state‑of‑the‑art generalization capacity in blind aberration correction.
-Beyond performance, the AODLibpro is verified as a scalable foundation for more effective training across diverse aberrations, and LPR can further tap the potential of large‑scale LensLib.
-The source code and datasets will be made publicly available at \url{https://github.com/zju-jiangqi/OmniLens2}.
+\justifying Emerging deep-learning-based lens library pre‑training (LensLib-PT) pipeline offers a new avenue for blind lens aberration correction by training a universal neural network, demonstrating strong capability in handling diverse unknown optical degradations.
+This work proposes FoundCAC, a universal foundational framework that resolves two challenges hindering the generalization of existing pipelines: the difficulty of scaling training data and the absence of prior guidance characterizing optical degradation.
+To improve data scalability, we expand the design specifications to increase degradation diversity and construct AODLibpro, a large-scale lens library using stratified sampling over spatial-variation patterns and degradation severity.
+In terms of model design, to leverage Point Spread Functions (PSFs) as guidance while maintaining the blind paradigm, we propose a multi-stage vector-quantized representation learning scheme.
+This paradigm is specifically designed to construct a Latent PSF Representation (LPR), explicitly encoding complex continuous PSFs into a discrete degradation prior to regularize the highly ill-posed restoration process.
+Through a simple yet effective codebook-freezing strategy, our framework leverages the discrete prior to elevate full-shot restoration performance and unlock highly efficient few-shot adaptation for unseen lenses.
+Experiments on synthetic LensLib, real-design simulations, and real-captured lenses show that our framework achieves state-of-the-art zero-shot performance under complementary evaluation protocols, while enabling highly efficient few-shot adaptation for specific lenses.
+The source code and datasets will be made publicly available at \href{https://github.com/zju-jiangqi/FoundCAC}{FoundCAC}.